Build-Week-Lendr/Backend/README.md

 **Accepts:**
 Oauth2 Header info
 Required field(s) = `itemname`
-*Note* - Fields that are NOT sent will automatically default to `null`.
+*Note* - Fields that are NOT sent with the POST request will automatically default to `null`.
 ```
 {
     "itemname": String,